 Lives Saved: Over 200,000,000

-Macleod was going away for the summer, but provided Banting with ten dogs, a filthy laboratory on the top floor of the university's medical building, and a fourth-year student willing to help.
+John Macleod, the University's skeptical representative for Frederick Banting's research, was going away for the summer, but provided Banting with ten dogs, a filthy laboratory on the top floor of the university's medical building, and a fourth-year student willing to help.
 That student was Charlie Best.
-Macleod had chosen him and another student, Clark Noble, to help Banting through the summer.
+Macleod had chosen him and another student to help Banting through the summer.
 The idea was that they would each work a month and vacation a month.
 To see who would get to vacation first, they flipped a coin.
-Best "lost" the coin toss, but won him the chance to use his intellect and iniative to make history.
+Best "lost" the coin toss, but that won him the chance to use his intellect and iniative to make history.